ChrisFuscoMasters/.github/profile/README.md

 - Major review

 ### August, 2024
-- Submitted "Object Agnostic 3D Lifting in Space and Time" to 3DV 2025.
+- Submitted "Object Agnostic 3D Lifting in Space and Time" to 3DV 2025

+### November, 2024
+- Paper accepted to 3DV 2025!